bcgov/nr-showcase-devops-tools/README.md

 # Natural Resources Common Services Showcase DevOps Tools Repository

 This repository is for the NR Common Services Showcase Devops tools.
 This includes our Continuous Integration / Continuous Delivery (CICD) setup used in other projects.
 The tools are used to create a full Pull Request based CICD pipeline.
 This is continually evolving as more tools are added (ex.
 Sonarqube) to our pipeline.
+This repository also contains potentially useful standalone tools (ex.
+Metabase) that may be needed in certain contexts.

 ## Directory Structure

     .github/                   - PR and Issue templates
     tools/                     - Devops utilities
-    └── jenkins                - Jenkins standup
+    ├── jenkins                - Jenkins standup
+    └── metabase               - Metabase standup
     CODE-OF-CONDUCT.md         - Code of Conduct
     CONTRIBUTING.md            - Contributing Guidelines
     LICENSE                    - License